langgenius/dify-docs/en/advanced/retrieval-augment/rerank.md

 ## Setting the Rerank Model in Knowledge Search Mode&#x20;

 Access the Rerank settings by navigating to “Knowledge -> Create Knowledge -> Retrieval Settings”.
-Besides setting Rerank during dataset creation, you can also modify the Rerank configuration in the settings of an already created dataset, and change the Rerank configuration in the dataset recall mode settings of application arrangement.
+Besides setting Rerank during knowledge creation, you can also modify the Rerank configuration in the settings of an already created knowledge, and change the Rerank configuration in the knowledge recall mode settings of application arrangement.

 <figure><img src="../../.gitbook/assets/screenshot-20231119-191016.png" alt=""><figcaption><p>Setting the Rerank Model in Knowledge Search Mode </p></figcaption></figure>